archangel4031/GASAssociate/README.md

 #### Update Log

+ - Ver 1.2.2
+	 - Added an option to select Replication Mode for Ability System Component in Attribute Helper Wizard.
+Now you can use Full mode for single player games
+	 - Default Replication Mode is set to ***Full***
  - Ver 1.2.1
 	 - Added Get Ability Info Function in Character Class as well.
 Now you can get GA Class info in Character Class to update UI Elements
 	 - Fixed spelling mistake in GAS Character Class